Cranberry Orange Walnut Bread

 - 1/3 cup oil

-- 1 or 2 cups fresh or frozen cranberries, roughly chopped
+- 1 cup cranberries, fresh or frozen, roughly chopped

 - Start by toasting the walnuts.
 Add a half cup to a small dry frying pan and set to medium heat.
 Stir occasionally until the nuts become fragrant and barely start to brown, about 5 minutes.
 Set aside and cool completely.